Finding the Best Detox Centers in Florida – Drug Detox

 - Co-occurring Treatment: Co-occurring treatment is more medically intensive than the other approaches, as it includes mental health care for dual-diagnosis patients.
 This treatment approach may be used in conjunction with the others, but it will also include disorder-specific therapy and possibly medication to manage the mental health issues a patient is also struggling with.

-If you or a loved one is struggling with drug or alcohol addiction, contact one of our addiction specialists to help you in finding the best center.
+If you or a loved one is struggling with drug or alcohol addiction, contact one of our addiction specialists to help you in finding the best detox centers in Florida.
 855-535-8501.